Climate Neutrality by 2025: How ALTANA Will Achieve this Goal

 To reduce greenhouse gas emissions, ALTANA is focusing on improving its energy efficiency and on new technologies.
 To this end, the company regularly reviews its operating processes, plants, and machinery in order to identify and implement CO2 savings potential.
 One example is the optimization of thermal afterburning at its home site in Wesel.
 There, the BYK division has reduced greenhouse gas emissions by 400 tons of CO2 equivalents by increasing the efficiency of heat generation from 85 to 95 percent.
 You can read about more projects in the “Environment” chapter of our Corporate Report.

 Whether solar, hydropower, or biogas, ALTANA has been purchasing electricity from renewable sources since March 2020.
-At eight sites, the ALTANA Group relies on its own generation of electricity and heat from renewable energy sources.
-In addition to the solar plants at ELANTAS in Ascoli Piceno and Collecchio in Italy, and at BYK in Deventer in the Netherlands, ACTEGA operates a photovoltaic plant at the Spanish site in Vigo.
+In addition, the ALTANA Group relies on its own generation of electricity and heat from renewable energy sources.
+In addition to the solar plants at ELANTAS in Ascoli Piceno and Collecchio in Italy, and at BYK in Deventer in the Netherlands, ACTEGA, for example, operates a photovoltaic plant at the Spanish site in Vigo.
 The solar plant at ELANTAS in Pune, India, even meets the electricity needs of the research center at this site.
-The latest plant is located at BYK in Shanghai.
-Electricity is generated from solar energy on an area of 2,000 square meters.
+At BYK in Shanghai, electricity is generated from solar energy on an area of 2,000 square meters.

 ECKART generates electricity from hydropower, in Hartenstein, Germany, and a biogas plant is operated at BYK in Denekamp, Netherlands.
-In total, ALTANA generated and used 2,840 MWh in 2021 from renewable energies, enough to supply around 100 single-family homes with energy.
 The ALTANA Group’s renewable energy generation at a glance:

 ALTANA CEO Martin Babilas is playing a key role in driving the transformation to a climate-neutral company.
 For him, industry plays a decisive role in pushing forward climate protection worldwide.
 "The more companies that commit themselves to climate neutrality and create the relevant facts, the faster we can achieve the Paris climate protection targets,” he says.
 However, he adds, policymakers should create an indispensable framework for this.
 The climate protection targets cannot be achieved without sufficient electricity from renewable energies at competitive prices and the corresponding grid infrastructure.
 Based on current calculations by the VCI, the German Chemical Industry Association, the annual electricity needs of the German chemical industry on the way to greenhouse gas neutrality by 2050 will increase to more than eleven times the 2018 value (54 TWh) to 628 TWh.